Michael Johnson (defensive end): Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-Johnson was not selected in the first round of the 2009 NFL Draft where many analysts predicted he would go, instead falling into the third round and being picked 70th overall by the Bengals.
+Johnson was not selected in the first round of the 2009 NFL draft where many analysts predicted he would go, instead falling into the third round and being picked 70th overall by the Bengals.
 During an interview, Johnson was mentioned by head coach Marvin Lewis as maybe being "one of the best pass rushers he has ever worked with."
 Before the 2010 season, the Bengals announced that Johnson would be moved to outside linebacker.

 In 2012, Johnson accumulated 52 tackles, 35 solo, and 11.5 sacks.
 He also had one interception and one force fumble.

 The Bengals placed their non-exclusive franchise tag on Johnson on March 1, 2013.